WallStreetMojo

 Example #2

-Mr. and Mrs. Singh, both aging 77 years, have been living in states for around 25 years while they migrated from India.
-They have been planning for their retirement, and one of them is a deposit in an IRA plan where both have done the contributions.
+Mr. and Mrs. Singh, aged 77 years, have lived in the states for around 25 years while migrating from India.
+They have been planning their retirement, one of which is a deposit in an IRA plan where both have made the contributions.
 Mr. and Mrs. Singh will be required to withdraw $15,000 when they both reach 78 since the education fees of their daughter is due.

-The IRA plan, as of last December, had $250,567.89 in it.
-Based on the given information, you are required to calculate the minimum distribution amount that can be withdrawn and determine whether it meets their funding requirement.
+As of last December, the IRA plan had $250,567.89 in it.
+Based on the given information, you must calculate the minimum distribution amount that can be withdrawn and determine whether it meets their funding requirement.

 Solution:

-Now the family would like to withdraw a certain amount at the age of 78.
+Now the family would like to withdraw a certain amount at age 78.

-We shall now determine the life expectancy factor, which is based on age which is 78, and from the above IRS table discuss, the factor applicable is 20.30
+We shall now determine the life expectancy factor, which is based on age which is 78, and from the above IRS table discussed, the factor applicable is 20.30

 Now, we can use the below formula to calculate the Required Minimum Distribution